hucancode/home/README.md

 ```
 ## Install Arch
 Assume that you use `archinstall`.
 Make sure you use `pulseaudio` instead of `pipewire` for audio driver. `polybar` doesn't work well with `pipewire` yet.
-These packages below should be installed during arch installation (When it asks you to `arch-chroot` into your new disk, please accept).
-If you don't want to install everything right now, at least install `dhcpcd` and `nano/vim/neovim/kakoune/helix` to make sure we have internet and a debug tool after reboot.
 ## Checkout rice configurations
 My `~` folder is a git repo with `.gitignore` set to `*`.
 That's super convenient, I recommend you doing the same.
 ```bash